The Senate inquiry into the dairy industry was instructed to find "a fair, long term solution to Australia's dairy crisis".

 Contrary to popular belief, being a vegetarian or vegan does not automatically make someone an ethical eater.
 A lot of food produced for these eaters pollute the world.
 Think pesticides, herbicides, neonicotinoids killing bees or the depletion of water resources.
 Think of the eco-issues of soy beans, corn or wheat in large scale production.

-Ethical also includes supporting the local food producer, buying high quality foods direct from the small scale farmer and increasing demand for organic certification.
+Ethical includes supporting the local food producer, buying high quality foods direct from the small scale farmer and increasing demand for organic certification.
 It is about supporting eco-agriculture such as mixed farming, where manure fertilises the soil, low-intensity grazing, respecting fertile farmland on city fringes and leaving a smaller footprint.
 Also consider supporting sustainable farming, low impact farming, good animal husbandry and a high-welfare food chain.
-It is no longer about foods we choose to eat, it is about how it is produced and how it impacts the environment and everyone in it.
+It is no longer about what foods we choose to eat, it is about how it is produced and how it impacts the environment and everyone in it.
 For more: Why it's more important to be an ethical omnivore than a vegetarian.

 Considering the ethics of high production dairy farming in Australia: